photoangell/provejs-jquery/README.md

 ## Roadmap

-### Document booleanator.

 ### Deferred [validators](./src/core/README.md#deferred-validation).

 Document and test when the deferred validator should call:
+- dfd.resolve()
 - dfd.notify()
-- dfd.progress()
 - dfd.reject()

-and what value should be returned.
+and what value should be returned in each case?

-How should these plugins handle these callbacks:
+How should these plugins handle these notify ogress and reject:
 - $.fn.proveInput()
 - $.fn.proveForm()

 ### Deferred Email Validation with MailGun email validator
 It would be nice to have a real deferred example.

+### Warning Decoration
+The bootstrap decorators should be decoratoring for warnings.

 ### Unobtrusive Configuration